-Our Sioux Falls automotive repair shop has some of the finest and most trustworthy ASE and AAA-approved mechanics to repair and service your vehicle’s AC System.
+Our local Sioux Falls, South Dakota automotive repair shop has some of the finest and most trustworthy ASE and AAA-approved mechanics to repair and service your vehicle’s AC System.
 By getting your car, truck, van or SUV’s air conditioning system serviced at 12th Street Auto Care Center, your satisfaction is guaranteed — and you’ll be saving money to boot.
 Our mechanics are specially trained to examine and repair any vehicle make and model, so bring your car in today for top-of-the-line service.

-There are a lot of parts that go into keeping your car’s cabin cool.
+There are a lot of parts that work together to keep your car’s air conditioner system working.
 But keeping cool on warm days is about more than just being comfortable.
 12th Street Auto Care Center wants you to be both comfortable and safe.
 That means our ASE-certified mechanics will inspect every aspect of your vehicle’s air conditioning system What are those components?
 Here are the major ones.

 A vehicle’s air conditioning system begins with the AC compressor.
 It is the unit in the cycle that makes the refrigerant hot and highly pressurized, then pumps it into the condenser.
 On most vehicles, AC compressors operate with an engine accessory belt.
 If a compressor is working correctly, your air conditioner should be at peak performance.
-If the AC is failing to blow out cold air, the belt could have slipped, be overly worn or refrigerant could be leaking.
+If the AC is failing to blow out cold air, the belt could have slipped, be overly worn, or refrigerant could be leaking.
 And that calls for an auto AC repair.

 Signs of a failing compressor include: higher cabin temperatures than what is normal, loud noises when the AC is running, and an unmoving compressor clutch.